dariashifrina/warmup_project/README.md

 ### Drive Square

 With more time, I would definitely work on other libraries like scan to minimize drift.
 At the moment, although the bot is set to turn 90 degrees, with drift, it turns slightly less than it should which makes the path look lopsided.
 I experimented with different values, like turning 91-95 degrees.
 However, those values made the bot evidently overshoot over time.
 I believe that working with the scan topic, the bot could scan for walls and make sure there's a standardized distance and degree to the obstacles around it.
 This could help it reset to go in a more straight path.

+### Wall Follower

+With more time, I would work on making it function with variable corner angles.
+It would also be very interesting to see it detect differences between inner and outer corners.
+Because we were only expected to have a working both within an enclosed space, we do not need to worry about open world conditions, which I believe would be interesting to explore.

 ### Person Follower